system76/tech-docs/src/models/darp7/repairs.md

 ## Replacing the keyboard:

 The keyboard can be replaced using the instructions below.
-Removing the keyboard is required for removing the bottom panel.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 5 minutes